PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_222](./images/img_222.png)

 Notice the name of the tab updates, alongside the file location on the left address bar.
-To run the script select run:
+To run the script select Run:

 ![img_223](./images/img_223.png)